NEW STUDENT & FAMILY ORIENTATION FAQS

 Q: Why are there fees for Orientation?

-The first year student fee for the in person program had been approved to be $232.
+The first-year student fee for the in-person program is traditionally a higher rate.
 When the decision was made to move to a virtual program, we removed the costs we would not be incurring, which allowed us to lower the cost to $140.
 This new rate backs out all overnight housing, meals, parking, shuttles, space rental, etc. We followed the same process to lower family/guest fees proportionally.

-Q: Why do I have to pay a late fee?
+Q: Why do I have to pay a late/change fee?

 Q: Why are there no refunds within 10 business days of the program?